ABOUT

 Juan Ferreyra's art.
 From Killmonger #5

 In 2017, I moved to the United States, to attend the Academy of Art University, studying illustration with an emphasis on comic book art.
-Attending art school has been an eye opening experience so far, and I've experimented and been introduced to a variety of tools and mediums that influence and shape my work and style.
+Attending art school has been an eye opening experience, and I've experimented and been introduced to a variety of tools and mediums that influence and shape my work and style.
+During my time in San Francisco, I discovered a huge passion for martial arts and started training Muay Thai.
+This has been a huge development in my style and the type of work I started to create.
+My freelance career has had a lot of work related to Martial Arts thanks to this period of my life.

 Enjoying a Still Life Painting class.
 Instructed by Kevin Moore.